oryon-dominik/django-template/README.md

 - In `config.urls.api` comment `path('', include('apps.authentication.api.urls')),` in.

-authentication is checking blacklisted tokens (whitelisting is a BAD idea ;-P) and will have a slow default cache (database access) for production.
+Authentication is checking blacklisted tokens (whitelisting is a BAD idea ;-P) and will have a slow default cache (database access) for production.
 If you only use one worker, you might want to switch to memory for development.

-    python manage.py createcachetable  # for database cache is required before running anything
+    # for a database cache backend create the table
+    python manage.py createcachetable

 ## Credits